Cisco-Learning/Learning-Content-Template/README.md

 - **Module** - a basic consumble unit of foundational, technical, or advance implentation/Product learning
 - **Use Case** - a scenario that demonstrates real life implementations, typically utilizes multiple skills
 - **Lab** - an interactive activity and typically has hands on action about a topic to re-inforce a particular learning objectives
-- **tags** - a collection of tags describing the course content, leveraged in moment of need and search of a specific topic
+- **Tags** - a collection of tags describing the course content, leveraged in moment of need and search of a specific topic

 ## 🔱 The Zen of the Learning Content Repository